-3 CLASS HOURS/3 LAB HOURS/4 CREDITS This course is an overview of the major biological processes necessary for human survival.
+This course is an overview of the major biological processes necessary for human survival.
 Emphasis will be placed upon unifying concepts of: science as a process, biological levels of organization, homeostatic mechanisms and the relationship of anatomical structure to function.
 The impact of lifestyle choices in the promotion of health and disease will also be discussed with each body process.
 Current issues such as gene technology, cancer research, nutrition and globalization of health and disease will be included.
-The laboratory component of this course will include analysis of current optics in human biology through scientific observation, experimentation and evaluation.
-(Prerequisite: Minimum Accuplacer Reading score of 70 or permission of instructor.)
+The laboratory component of this course will include analysis of current topics in human biology through scientific observation, experimentation and evaluation.
+(Prerequisite: Minimum Reading score on Accuplacer of 70 or Permission of Instructor.)